klavins/LeanBook/md/src/Connectives.md

 - h is evidence that the type And p q is not empty
 - h is a proof of the proposition And p q.

-## A PROOF OF A SIMPLE PROPOSITION
+## A Proof of a Simple Proposition

 Consider the proposition
 ```